fmazzarotto/val122ile_founder_study/README.md

 # val122ile_founder_study
-Main scripts used in the study described in "Investigation on the high recurrence of the ATTRv-causing transthyretin variant Val142Ile in central Italy""
+Main scripts used in the study described in "Investigation on the high recurrence of the ATTRv-causing transthyretin variant Val142Ile in central Italy".

 The file 'Val122Ile_analysis_clean_git.Rmd' is a markdown containing the main commands used to perform the core analyses described in the manuscript, alongside brief explanations concerning how they work.